No description

 SOLUTION

 The campaign encourages parents to ask direct questions, such as, “How are you really feeling?” and even, “Have you ever had suicidal thoughts?”
 By addressing these issues openly, parents can create a safe space for their children to share what’s truly on their minds.
+Besides motivating, the campaign helps parents learn how to talk about suicide.

 CREATIVE